FabianTriana/infobvc/README.md

-# Example Package
+# Infobvc

-This is a simple example package.
+This is a Package to get and analyze data about Bolsa de Valores de Colombia (BVC)